TessGrass/laboration-2/README.md

 #### Important!
 The module does not include the cost of electricity certificates, surcharges, energy tax, VAT and electricity grid costs.
 <br>

-## **Motivation**
----
-With today's electricity market in mind, this application was created as a tool for users who want to get tomorrow's hourly electricity prices.
-Furthermore, the data retrieved can be used to optimize electricity consumption in homes or in an application for visualize tomorrow's hourly price.
-By gaining an insight into when electricity is most expensive, this can help redirect consumption to hours when the price is lower and thus help lower electricity costs for people in their homes.
-<br><br>

 ## **Usage**
----
 When you start the application you can choose one of four bidding zone and tomorrows prices will be displayed in a chart, as shown:<br>
 [![ZaE8F9.md.png](https://iili.io/ZaE8F9.md.png)](https://freeimage.host/i/ZaE8F9)<br><br>